geo-mac/marp/marp_projects/vault/PID workshop 2023/ukcorr-pid-session-2023.md

 - e.g. for RRS/UKRI compliance, overlay journal publication, grey literature, etc.
 ---
 ![width:600px](strathprints-screen-2.png)
 ---
+# When to mint a DOI?

+Version
+Agustina and Alexia to say more, inc. DOI versioning.

+---
+---
+# Minting, but not as we know it, Jim...

+Important -- there is always an option available to comply, even with DOIs.

+DataCite form
+Export and import DataCite compliant XML metadata
+-
+---
 # Other PIDs...
 CORE OAI IDs